jina-ai/discoart/FEATURES.md

 # DiscoArt vs. DD5.5

+DiscoArt and DD5.5 follow the same algorithms, but DiscoArt has a much better  implementation ([guaranteed by me](https://github.com/hanxiao)) with **top** code quality, **the best** user experience and **rich** features.
+It is perfect for integration to professional developers.

-DiscoArt is in sync with the update of original DD notebook implementation with significant improvement over code quality, user experience and features.
-The list below summarizes the differences between DD5.5 and DiscoArt.
+DiscoArt is synced with the upstream update of original DD notebook.
+The list below summarizes the major differences between DiscoArt and DD5.5:

 ## Refactor & bug fixes
 - Completely refactored the notebook implementation and aim for *best-in-class* quality.
 (I'm serious about this.)